5 Games for a Springer Spaniel: Fun Activities for Active Dogs

 4. Tug of War

-Tug of war is a great game to play with your springer spaniel.
+Tug of War is one of my favorite Games for a Springer Spaniel.
 It helps strengthen the bond between you and your dog and provides them some mental stimulation by getting them used to and learning the “leave it” command.

 5. Teach them how to do tricks